 Diving rules are strictly enforced to make sure it’s safe for everyone, including the sharks.
 Take note that diving to Monad Shoal to see the thresher sharks is open only to divers with at least an Advanced Open Water Diver license.

 Gato Island’s underwater wonderland make up of rock formations and tunnels that you can swim through.
 You’ll find sea snakes and whitetip reef sharks resting in some of the caves too!

 Other notable dive spots include Bugtong Bato and Kemod Shoal with large schools of fish.
 And if you’ve always wanted to try night diving and underwater photography, you can dive at the Lighthouse Reef and capture stunning photos of the psychedelic Mandarin fish.

-Bounty Beach is probably the most commercialized beach on the island with its lineup of shops, hotels, and restaurants facing the sea.
-Still, it is less crowded and more peaceful compared to other popular beaches in the Philippines.
+Bounty Beach is probably the most commercialized beach on the island, with its lineup of shops, hotels, and restaurants facing the sea.
+Still, it is less crowded and more peaceful compared to other popular beaches in Cebu.

 If you want some peace and quiet, go to Langub Beach and Guimbitayan Beach.
 It’s almost secluded that you can practice yoga here in peace.

 If you want to capture panoramic shots of the sea, land, and sky, go to Lighthouse Beach and climb the lighthouse.
 The views are spectacular, especially during the sunset.

 Lastly, if you want to capture scenes of small island life, Logon Beach is a good spot to practice with its rows of motorboats moored on the shore, waiting for travelers to hop on and do some exploring.

 Relax at Malapascua Island Resorts

 If you just want to enjoy the tropical island life in Malapascua Island, check out some of these resorts where you can unwind and live the beach life.